Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 <br />

 ## Step 4.
-Obtain the order confirmation by calling the /orders endpoint via HTTP POST.
+Obtain the order confirmation by calling the /orders resource via HTTP POST.

 Your request, containing the JSON request body and confirm query parameter set to true, is now ready.
-Submit it via the HTTP POST method to the **/orders** endpoint.
+Submit it via the HTTP POST method to the **/orders** resource.

 If successful, the API will return a response with a 200 HTTP status code and containing JSON that fully describes the identifiers that were submitted.
 This data can then be presented back to the end user for verification and correction (if necessary).